pkarjol/pkarjol.github.io/_pages/cv.md

 Research Interests
 ------
 My foray into Machine Learning was the speech-based disease onset detection project ([link](https://dbp1994.github.io/projects/2018-11-03-project){:target="_blank"}) I worked on at SPIRE lab.
 However, I have shifted my focus to theoretical machine learning and my current research interest is in _robust supervised learning_ in the presence of _label noise_.
-I am also interested in exploring the optimization theoretic, information theoretic, and decision-making aspects of machine learning.
+Broadly speaking, I am also interested in exploring the optimization theoretic, information theoretic, and decision-making aspects of machine learning.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->